RomanNihal/C_Project_Phonebook_Management_System/README.md

 # Phonebook Management System
-# This is a university project of Structure Programming Language Course
+# This is a project for Structure Programming Language Course
 # Features
 1. Login/Register
 2. Dynamic File Handling